Macroscopic distant magnon-mode entanglement via a squeezed drive: Results

 To observe the impact of squeezing on entanglement generation, we plot the bipartite entanglement, quantified using logarithmic negativity ($\mathcal{E}$), as a function of the squeezing parameter ($r$).
-This can be observed in Fig.~\ref{fig:fig3}.
-The results indicate that without the presence of the squeezed thermal bath, entanglement generation within our scheme is unattainable.
-Therefore, it is evident that squeezing plays a pivotal role in the generation of entanglement, with logarithmic negativity exhibiting a notable increase as the squeezing parameter ($r$) is raised.
-The entanglement between the magnon modes $m_1$-$m_2$ and $m_2$-$m_3$ is identical, owing to the equal coupling strength between these magnon pairs.
-However, the magnon modes $m_1$-$m_3$ are relatively weakly coupled, primarily because of the greater distance between the associated YIGs.
-Consequently, the entanglement $\mathcal{E}_{m_1, m_3}$ between modes $m_1$-$m_3$ is lower in comparison to the other two pairs.
+This can be observed in Fig.~\ref{fig:fig3} which indicates that in the absence of a squeezed thermal bath, the entanglement generation within our scheme is unattainable.
+Therefore, it is evident that squeezing plays a pivotal role in the generation of entanglement, with logarithmic negativity exhibiting a notable increase as the squeezing parameter ($r$) increases.
+The entanglement between the magnon modes $m_{-1}$-$m_{0}$ and $m_{0}$-$m_{1}$ is identical, owing to the equal coupling strength between these magnon pairs.
+However, the magnon modes $m_{-1}$-$m_{1}$ are relatively weakly coupled, primarily due to the greater distance between the associated YIGs.
+Consequently, the entanglement $\mathcal{E}_{-1, 1}$ between modes $m_{-1}$-$m_{1}$ is lower in comparison to the other two pairs.
+Entanglement generation in the case of five YIGs placed in a one-dimensional cavity array is discussed in Appendix \ref{App:A}.